mozilla/fx-private-relay/docs/frontend-architecture.md

 `browser.tabs.reload` on any open website tab if it needs to reflect updated data.

+## Show/hide content to/from users with the add-on installed

+Apply the class `is-visible-with-addon` to hide an element unless the user is visiting with the add-on.
+Conversely, add `is-hidden-with-addon` to _show_ it unless the user is visiting with the add-on.
+Note that these are plain CSS classes, i.e. not CSS modules (in other words, use them as plain strings, rather than via `styles["is-visible-with-addon"]`).

+They are defined in `/frontend/src/styles/globals.scss` for the website, and in `relay-website.css` in the add-on.

 ## Work on the tracker removal report

 Forwarded emails with blocked trackers contain a link to a report listing the